AramKoorn/TenBagger/README.md

 [![Documentation Status](https://readthedocs.org/projects/tenbagger/badge/?version=latest)](https://tenbagger.readthedocs.io/en/latest/?badge=latest)

 # TenBagger, Find your next TenBagger inside your terminal
-Why paying for expensive subscriptions to track your portfolio, dividends, crypto and technical analysis?
-This library aims to be am complete tool to track and analyse your portfolio and do financial analysis using the Command Line Interface (CLI).
+Why paying for expensive subscriptions to track your portfolio, dividends and crypto?
+This library aims to be a complete tool to track and analyse your financial portfolio using the Command Line Interface (CLI).
+All the features of TenBagger will be displayed as Textual User Interface (TUI) inside your terminal.

 ## Installation
 ```